filecoin-project/FIPs/FIPS/fip-draft_CappedDurationMultipler_CDM.md

 ## Change Motivation

 The excitement around [Filecoin's foray into smart contracts, starting with direct EVM support on its L1 chain](https://www.coindesk.com/business/2023/02/17/filecoins-fil-token-jumps-more-than-30-sparking-interest-in-virtual-machine-launch/) can not be overstated.
 At the same time [the network continues losing RawBytePower](https://medium.com/cryptoeconlab/filecoin-network-crosses-baseline-from-above-585b696083af), driven by the confluence of multiple external and internal factors.
 [FIP56](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0056.md) and its older twin [FIP36](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0036.md) are proposals put forward by CryptoEcon Lab @ PL designed to enhance and stabilize the Filecoin economy.
-We propose a **superset** of the ideas developed during SDM research, resulting in the "Capped Duration Multiplier" (CDM).
+We propose an **ammendment** to the ideas developed during SDM research, resulting in the "Capped Duration Multiplier" (CDM).
 We believe CDM allows for a radically more balanced and fair Filecoin network, unlocking more use cases and as a result requiring fewer adjustments in the future.

 Unlike virtually any other major L1, the Filecoin "proof of probability"-driven consensus derives from a SNARK-based, energy-efficient account of posession of physical goods: storage space.
 The primary authors of this FIP hold a strong belief that this unique feature of the Filecoin consensus is extremely valuable.
 This proposal provides a solution to allowing for two coexisting business models:
   1. Storage Providers can continue to specialize in the evolution of decentralized data services, thus maximizing their Fil+ exposure.